(800) 454-2725 | (951) 296-3480 | firstname.lastname@example.org

 Ultraviolet (UV) light disinfection systems play an important role in a complete water treatment process in aquaculture facilities.

 How Do They Work?

-A common way for homeowners to keep their pond water clear is by the use of a UV clarifier.
-If you use a high-quality biological filter that is capable of filtering your size pond and fish load you will not likely need a UV.
+A common way for homeowners to keep their pond water clear is by the use of a UV pond filter.
+If you use a high-quality biological filter that is capable of filtering your size pond and fish load you will not likely need a UV pond sterlizer.
 If the filter is not capable of filtering your pond, you will have excess nutrients in the water and will likely have a green water algae problem.
-A UV clarifier works by passing the water through a tube next to a UV bulb.
+A UV pond filter works by passing the water through a tube next to a UV bulb.
 The high intensity light kills off the microscopic algae cells that form green water.
 Make no mistake, a UV will not control string algae since the string algae do not flow through the tube next to the the light bulb.

 Contact us today via email or by phone at 800-454-2725